joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 The SLG approach is typically contrasted with other growth models, such as Product Led Growth (PLG) or Marketing Led Growth (MLG), which prioritize product development or marketing efforts, respectively.
 However, it's important to note that these models are not mutually exclusive, and many successful companies incorporate elements of all three approaches.

 SLG can be particularly effective in industries where sales expertise and relationships are key to closing deals, such as enterprise software or professional services.
 However, it also requires a significant investment in sales training, compensation, and support infrastructure, as well as a focus on customer success to ensure that existing customers continue to generate revenue over time.

+## Growth hacking

+Growth hacking refers to a set of marketing strategies and tactics aimed at achieving rapid and sustained growth for a company or product.
+It involves using data-driven experimentation, creativity, and unconventional methods to rapidly test and iterate on different marketing approaches.

+Growth hacking originated in the startup world, where companies faced limited resources and needed to find innovative ways to grow their user base quickly.
+However, the principles of growth hacking have since been adopted by a wide range of companies, including established businesses and non-profits.

+The key tenets of growth hacking include:

+* A focus on metrics: Growth hackers are obsessed with data, and use metrics such as user acquisition, activation, retention, and referral to guide their efforts.

+* Rapid experimentation: Growth hackers use a process of rapid experimentation, testing out new ideas and measuring their impact to determine what works and what doesn't.

+* A creative mindset: Growth hacking often involves thinking outside the box and coming up with unconventional approaches to marketing.

+* Leveraging existing platforms: Growth hackers often use existing platforms such as social media, search engines, and email marketing to reach their target audience.

+* A cross-functional approach: Growth hacking requires collaboration between different teams, including marketing, product, engineering, and data analysis.

+Some examples of growth hacking tactics include:

+* A/B testing: Testing different versions of marketing campaigns or product features to see which one performs better.

+* Viral marketing: Encouraging existing users to share the product with their friends, family, and colleagues.

+* Content marketing: Creating valuable content that attracts and retains users, such as blog posts, infographics, or videos.

+* Search engine optimization (SEO): Optimizing the product's website to rank higher in search engine results.

+* Referral programs: Encouraging users to refer their friends in exchange for a discount or other incentive.

+## Hockey-stick growth

+Hockey-stick growth is a term used to describe a particular type of exponential growth that resembles the shape of a hockey stick.
+It is commonly used in business and entrepreneurship to describe the rapid and sustained growth of a company's revenue or user base over time.

+The concept of hockey-stick growth is based on the idea that a business may initially experience slow growth or even a decline in growth during its early stages, but eventually reaches a point where its growth rate suddenly accelerates, leading to a dramatic increase in revenue or user base.

+Hockey-stick growth is often associated with startups and emerging companies, as they are typically the ones that experience the most rapid growth due to their innovative ideas, market disruption, and agility.
+This type of growth is seen as highly desirable, as it can lead to a significant increase in a company's valuation and attract investor interest.

+However, achieving hockey-stick growth is not easy and requires a combination of factors, including a solid business model, a product or service that solves a real problem, a clear value proposition, effective marketing and sales strategies, and a team capable of executing on the company's vision.
+Companies that fail to achieve hockey-stick growth may experience stagnation or decline, which can result in a loss of market share and competitiveness.

 ## North Star